felddy/foundryvtt-docker/README.md

 You can get a [Foundry Virtual Tabletop](https://foundryvtt.com) instance up and running in minutes using this container.
 This Docker container is designed to be secure, reliable, compact, and simple to use.
-It only requires that you provide the credentials needed to download a Foundry Virtual Tabletop release.
+It only requires that you provide the credentials or URL needed to download a Foundry Virtual Tabletop release.

 ## Prerequisites ##